rime/plum/README.md

 bash rime-install :preset
 ```

-You can then add packages, many of them, from great Rime developers on GitHub:
+You can then add packages from great Rime developers on GitHub by specifying a
+list of package names or `user/repo`:

 ```sh
 bash rime-install middle-chinese lotem/rime-zhung acevery/rime-zhengma
 ```

-For other Rime distributions, specify the path to Rime user directory in the
+For third-party Rime distributions, specify the path to Rime user directory in
-command line:
+the command line:

 ```sh
 rime_dir=$HOME/.config/fcitx/rime bash rime-install